 President Barack Obama grabbed the baton from Bush, leaning hard into deportation and family separation.
 This administration constructed the cages to "house" immigrant children requesting asylum and expanded the practice of incarcerating entire families, including minor children.
 Average annual deportations increased from 219,941 under George W. Bush to 246,572 under Barack Obama.
-By June 2014, Janet Murguía of the National Council of La Raza referred to President Obama as the "deporter-in-chief."
+Under Bush to 246,572 under Barack Obama.
+Under Bush to President Obama as the "deporter-in-chief."

-The Obama White House calculation was that if they took a tough approach on immigration, they could build goodwill with Republican lawmakers and entice them back to the table to support legalization of undocumented people.150
+The Obama White House calculation was that if they took a tough approach on immigration, they could build goodwill with Republican lawmakers and entice them back to the table to support legalization of undocumented people.
+150